Tag Archives: evil influence

 little-dolly-demon-2

 There is also an insidious element to LDD that adds to its creepiness.
 The girls note that its very size, which is small, enables it to escape and hide very easily.
-And being a doll, LDD can just sit and pose as an ordinary doll, where an unsuspecting child could pick it up and lavish love on its, not realising the danger.
+And being a doll, LDD can just sit and pose as an ordinary doll, where an unsuspecting child could pick it up and lavish love on it, not realising the danger.
 And this is precisely what happens with the little girl who picks up LDD.

 Further adding to the creepiness and mystery of LDD is that it has no known name, unlike most evil dolls/puppets in girls’ serials.
 It is not given one either, except at one point where the girls nickname it “Kookie” before they realise the threat.
 But the nickname does not stick.
 It is just “the doll”.